minjnlgc/cinema-room-REST-service/README.md

 https://hyperskill.org/projects/189?track=12

-Using SpringBoot created a REST service that helps with managing theatres.
+Using Springboot created a REST service that helps with managing theatres.
 Handle HTTP requests in controllers, create services and respond with JSON objects.